 Rollerblades Are Heavier and their Frames Flex Less

 The extra weight of rollerblades becomes part of the overall workout.
 Also, turning and stopping feels a little more difficult.
 All these reasons combined can make skating on rollerblades feel harder than skating on quads.

 So, stop wondering, “Should I get rollerblades or rollerskates?”
 You can start with either skate type.
-The degree of your commitment makes a huge difference as to how soon you’ll perfect skating on either skate type.
+The degree of your commitment makes a huge difference as to how soon you’ll perfect skating on either type.

-Have wide feet and have been wondering if there’s a pair of rollerskates that’s wide enough for your flat feet?
+Have wide feet and have been wondering if there’s a pair of rollerskates that’s wide enough for your boaty feet?
 Here’s a post that might point you in the right direction: Best rollerskates for wide feet.

 Studies find that rollerskating for 60 minutes per session can help a person who weighs 143 lbs burn 330 calories.
 And if that person puts in a little more effort and rollerskates at 10 mph for 60 minutes, they could lose up to 600 calories.

 Rollerskating is a great path to better living because it amounts to a complete aerobic workout.
 Every muscle of the body gets busy as you roll down sidewalks and roadways.
 That’s why the American Heart Association recommends rollerskating as a good aerobic fitness sport.

 And according to Harvard Health, rollerblading burns almost as many calories as running.
 It’s a great way to build your core strength.
 If a 125-pound person rolls around for half an hour, they’ll burn about 210 calories vs. 240 calories they’d burn running 12-minute miles for 30 minutes.